-This man needs no introduction – a legend in himself.
+This man needs no introduction – the one and only, M.S.
+Dhoni!

 The safest hands in cricket, the best captain of team India so far, the best sprinter between the wickets, the only captain in cricket history to pick up all ICC trophies or whatever else.
 He is the most lovable and respected cricket player in present time.

 However, not a bit ago some people started yelling that he is now over; due to some bad phase in his cricketing career.
 And yeah!
 Don’t forget that in India age matters and after 32-33 years of age the players’ time is almost over.

 But thank God!
 He bounced back again and just not with a normal performance but he blasted the IPL 2018 with his favourite IPL team Chennai SuperKings.
 Here one thing to note – His performance was dull while playing with Rising Pune Superstars since 2016 and 2017.